SumJunk/Versionnumber/README.md

-Simply put this program into your wow wotlk folder.
+Simply put RedemptionWow.exe into your wow wotlk folder.
 Ensure there is a proper Data folder and Wow.exe installed.
 Launch RedemptionWow.exe.